 Bloodshot Eyes?
 Slurred Speech?
 Odor of Alcohol?

 In a police report, there are three things that can be counted on in almost every DWI report: bloodshot eyes and odor of alcohol and slurred speech.
 These three signs appear so often in my cases that I’m surprised when they are not there.
 So what do these things mean?
 How can they be explained?
 How can they be accounted for?
-A person could have bloodshot eyes because they are tired, because of cigarette smoke, because of wind, because of allergies or other irritants have caused them to rub and itch their eyes.
+A person could have red because they are tired, because of cigarette smoke, because of wind, because of allergies or other irritants have caused them to rub and itch their eyes.
 What does it mean to slur speech?
 The police officer will admit that he or she has not met the defendant before, and has no idea how the defendant usually speaks.
 For odor of alcohol, the police officer will have to admit that drinking alcohol and driving is not illegal.
 Once again, although the police officer may have probable cause to arrest, there may not be evidence beyond a reasonable doubt to convict.
 It doesn’t work in every DWI case.
 It must fit.
 This can be a powerful defense, but the defense lawyer must powerfully weave the narrative.

 What is the Presumption of Innocence?